darkn3rd/blog_tutorials/kubernetes/eks/baseline/addons/aws_load_balancer_controller/03_python/README.md

 This area explores methods to install the AWS Load Balancer Controller (LBC) using Python:

-* Command Line Tools (`exec_cli`) - this python script will run in a similar way to a shell scripts and use CLI tools to interact with either AWS API or Kubernetes API
+* Command Line Tools (`exec_cli`) - this python script will run in a similar way to a shell script and use CLI tools to interact with either AWS API or Kubernetes API
 * Direct API (`direct_api`) - this python script will interact with the client APIs directly.